The Difference Between Empathy & Sympathy

 The Role of Empathy

 Sometimes you are able to do this because you have actually experienced what the other person is going through, which makes you very relatable.
-Whereas sympathy is an appropriate and acceptable acknowledgement that someone is suffering, empathy builds a connection with that person.
+Whereas sympathy is an appropriate and acceptable acknowledgment that someone is suffering, empathy builds a connection with that person.

 Being empathetic is non-judgmental and requires you to set aside your own concerns as you try to understand the mindset and emotions of another person.
 When we are motivated by empathy, it makes us much more effective in a health care career.